rabblerouser/stream-listener/README.md

 With that in mind, the easiest way to deploy this right now is as part of a whole Rabble Rouser stack.
 See [rabblerouser-infra](https://github.com/rabblerouser/rabblerouser-infra) for how to do that.

+## Error handling
+Lambda functions always notify the caller as to whether the function finished successfully or not.
+When the event source is a kinesis stream, success means that the next batch of events can be sent, whereas failure means that the batch needs to be retried.

+Success/failure for this event forwarder lambda is based on the HTTP status code of the service that it POSTs events to.
+This means that if the service is down, or failing for some reason, the events will be retried until the service responds with a success code.

+The other thing to remember is that the lambda can receive a batch multiple of events in a single call.
+This is problematic if some of the events in the batch were processed successfully and others failed, especially if you need to be sure that each event is only processed once.
+For that reason, it's recommended that this lambda function is deployed with a maximum batch size of 1 in its configuration.
+This ensures that each individual event can succeed or fail atomically.

+Processing one event at a time is a bit of an anti-pattern, however.
+It would be good if we had a way for a batch of events to partially succeed/fail, so that only the failed ones are retried.